-Given that the efficiency of object serialization can be improved dramatically-although probably it will always introduce a non-zero overhead-a reasonable question is whether a Java interface should dispense entirely with vestiges of MPI derived datatypes.
-We consider this case unproven.
-The MPI mechanism allows non-contiguous sections of a buffer to be sent directly.
-In practise implementations of MPI derived types, even in the C domain, have often had disappointing performance.
-But we note that VIA provides some low-level support for communicating non-contiguous buffers, and that recently there has been interest in producing Java bindings of VIA [5, 18].
+The MPI mechanism still allows non-contiguous sections of a buffer array to be sent directly.
+Although implementations of MPI derived types, even in the C domain, have often had disappointing performance in the past, we note that VIA provides some low-level support for communicating non-contiguous buffers, and recently there has been interest in producing Java bindings of VIA [5, 19].
 So perhaps in the future it will become possible to support derived types quite efficiently in Java.
 We have emphasized the use of object serialization as a way of dealing with communication of Java multidimensional arrays.
-Assuming the Java model of multidimensional arrays (arrays of arrays), we suspect serialization is the most natural way of communicating them.
-Note however, that there is an active discussion (especially in Numerics Working Group of the Java Grande Forum) about how Fortran-like multidimensional rectangular arrays could be best supported into Java.
-Container class APIs have been proposed, and there are further proposals for compiler optimization by semantic inlining of accessor methods, or even true syntax extensions.
-The visibility or otherwise of the internal storage in the multidimensional container classes is subject to debate, but a reasonable guess is that multidimensional array sections will be represented as strided sections of some standard one-dimensional Java array.
+Assuming the Java model of multidimensional arrays (as arrays of arrays), we suspect serialization is the most natural way of communicating them.
+On the other hand there is an active discussion (especially in Numerics Working Group of the Java Grande Forum) about how Fortran-like multidimensional rectangular arrays could best be supported into Java.
+A reasonable guess is that multidimensional array sections would be represented as strided sections of some standard one-dimensional Java array.
 In this case the best choice for communicating array sections may come back to using MPI-like derived datatypes similar to MPI_TYPE_VECTOR.

-In any case-whether or not MPI derived data types survive in Java-the need to support object serialization in a message-passing API seems relatively clear.
+In any case-whether or not a version of MPI derived data types survive in Java-the need to support object serialization in a message-passing API seems relatively clear.